 Grades 1, 2 or 3 If you are interested in applying to grades 1, 2 or 3, you must begin the admissions process below in the fall of your child's Kindergarten, 1st or 2nd grade school year.

 The Department of Education's Gifted & Talented Program Handbook explains everything about the G&T admissions process.
 It includes sample questions that you should review with your child, as well as a hard copy of the Request for Testing Form.
-The handbooks can be downloaded here for children born in 2009, 2008, 2007, and 2006.
-Keep this handbook until next June - you will need to refer to it!
+The handbooks can be downloaded here for children born in 2010, 2009, 2008, and 2007.
+Keep this handbook until next June - you will need to refer to it many times!
 Handbooks are also available in hard copy at all Borough Enrollment Offices and include a hard copy of the Request for Testing form.
-If you submit a hard copy of the form, remember to get a receipt!
+Remember to get a receipt if you submit your form in person.

-Again, all Request for Testing Forms must be submitted by Friday, November 8, 2013!
+Again, all Request for Testing Forms must be submitted by Friday, November 7, 2014 - remember to print out a receipt!

 STEP 2: Your Child is Tested